freeCodeCamp/guide/src/pages/react/functional-components-vs-class-components/index.md

 ## Functional Components

-* Functional compoents are basic javascript functions.
+* Functional components are basic JavaScript functions.
 These are typically arrow functions but can also be created with the regular `function` keyword.
-* Sometimes referred to as "Dumb" or "Stateless" components as they simply accept data and display it in some form.
+* Sometimes referred to as "dumb" or "stateless" components as they simply accept data and display it in some form.
-* React Lifecycle methods (componentDidMount, etc) cannot be used in `functional components`.
+* React lifecycle methods (for example, `componentDidMount`) cannot be used in functional components.
 * These are mainly responsible for UI and are typically presentational only (For example, a Button component).
 * Functional components can accept and use props.
 * Functional components should be favored if you do not need to make use of React state.